-Students attending high school or collegiate human anatomy courses traditionally learn at one point or another that the human salivary glands are responsible for producing saliva, a common substance delivered into a person’s mouth through ducts to assist with everyday actions like chewing, swallowing or spitting into a dip bottle.
+Students attending high school or collegiate human anatomy courses traditionally learn at one point or another that the human salivary glands are responsible for producing saliva, a substance delivered into the mouth of Homo sapiens through ducts to assist with everyday actions such as chewing, swallowing or spitting into a dip bottle.

-This anatomical blueprint remains true for all human beings, except, of course, those on the creative fashion squad at apparel powerhouse Ralph Lauren.
-Behind the walls of the company’s New York headquarters exists a metamorphosed species of Homo sapiens whose salivary glands function only when an opportunity arises to rip off standard military issue items.
+This anatomical blueprint remains true for all humans, except, of course, those on the creative fashion squad at apparel powerhouse Ralph Lauren.
+Behind the walls of the company’s New York headquarters exists a metamorphosed species whose salivary glands function only when an opportunity arises to fleece standard military issue items.

-The conglomeration of salmon pant and polo shirt enthusiasts simply cannot resist the mere sight of camouflage, which oftentimes sends the creative minds behind the company’s fashion lines into a hungry-hungry-hipster feeding frenzy the likes of which only Bon Iver and one to three dandelion lemon grass IPAs can sooth.
+The conglomeration of salmon pant and polo shirt enthusiasts cannot resist the mere sight of camouflage, which oftentimes catapults the creative minds behind the company’s fashion lines into a hungry-hungry-hipster feeding frenzy only Bon Iver and one-to-three dandelion lemon grass IPAs can sooth.

-This extraordinary addiction was yet again evident when it was recently revealed that another military-themed item had been plucked from the clothing lineup of service members gone by.
+This addiction was yet again evident when it was revealed that another military-themed item had been plucked from the clothing lineup of service members gone by.

 Additional searching of Ralph Lauren’s catalog furnished a buffet of boondoggled military duds.
-So, for those who might inexplicably want to showcase a look other than that of the aforementioned 1990s pretend ground combat forces, there are options galore.
+So, for those who inexplicably want to showcase a look other than the aforementioned 1990s pretend ground combat forces, there are options galore.

 First, multiple jackets are available for fugazi aviators, each for $398.
 These items come replete with sewn on wings, another R. Lauren nametape, major or lieutenant colonel rank insignia, and a fictional unit patch dedicated either to the “Freedom Seekers” of the 5th US-RL or the 118th Division’s U.S.-R.L Air Squadron.

 Still not sold?
 Fret not.
-Ralph Lauren has faux mariners covered with the Wool-Cashmere Peacoat, a $3,495 peacocking piece of Navy outerwear that is sure to keep bodies warm — and ostentatiously fashionable — as counterfeit seamen brave the high seas alongside Captain Ahab in search of the white whale.
+Ralph Lauren has faux mariners covered with the Wool-Cashmere Peacoat, a $3,495 peacocking piece of Navy outerwear that is sure to keep bodies warm — and ostentatiously fashionable — as counterfeit seamen brave the high seas alongside Captain Ahab.

-And yet, clothing styled after the big four military services sometimes just doesn’t cut it for Ralph Lauren stylists.
+Still, clothing styled after the big four military services just doesn’t cut it for some Ralph Lauren stylists.
 Space Force aficionados come forth!
-Now you can satisfy your interstellar affinity with this $1,098 jacket the company touts as “one of Ralph Lauren’s most recognized ’90s-era designs.”
+Now you, too, can satisfy your interstellar affinity with this $1,098 jacket the company touts as “one of Ralph Lauren’s most recognized ’90s-era designs.”